mr-stringer/hanaCleanCentral/README.md

 [![Go](https://github.com/mr-stringer/hanaCleanCentral/actions/workflows/go.yml/badge.svg)](https://github.com/mr-stringer/hanaCleanCentral/actions/workflows/go.yml)

-hanaCleanCenteral is a centralised maintenance tool for the HANA database.
+hanaCleanCentral is a centralised maintenance tool for the HANA database.
 Hereafter referred to as HCC.

 ## Do not use, yet